mnpaa/mnpaa/README.md

 - 👯 I’m looking to collaborate on open-source projects.
 - 🤔 I’m looking for help with Istio, Grafana, Prometheus.
 - 💬 Ask me about Java, Microservices, Docker, Kubernetes.
-- 📫 How to reach me: Twitter @BawlaPandit | Mail : mnpaa1991@gmail.com
+- 📫 Connect with on Twitter via @BawlaPandit
 - ⚡ Fun fact: I love cooking and playing chess.

 Reach out to me on Linkedin via https://www.linkedin.com/in/mnpaa/

 Schedule a call/meeting with me via https://topmate.io/amit_kumar30

+Mail 📧 : mnpaa1991@gmail.com